Want to see the world, shape a few young minds and practice your journalism skills this summer? You’ve come to the right place.

 We’re seeking highly motivated, energetic team leaders for our high school camp, June 28 to July 11, 2020, at Stanford University.

 A caring spirit, the ability to connect with young students, a solid sense of ethics and cutting-edge multimedia skills are the qualities we seek.
 If you’re practicing digital journalism in college or in a newsroom, and you have a passion for helping young people to do the same, we look forward to hearing from you.
-Start your application right here.

 Team Leaders — a key role

 Team leaders should have solid journalism and multimedia skills, including experience in reporting and writing stories, a knowledge of social media and the ability to tell stories using photos, podcasts and videos in addition to text.
-Familiarity with WordPress, iMovie, Photoshop, Audacity, and the iPad are a plus, as well as Twitter, Facebook, Instagram and other social media platforms and products.
+Familiarity with the Adobe Creative Suite, WordPress, iMovie, Adobe Premiere, Audacity, and the iPad are a plus, as well as Twitter, Facebook, Instagram and other social media platforms and products.